-Mini rosemary wreaths are a creative and pretty way to dress up any Spring table.
-See how simple they are to make along with more Spring wreath ideas.
+These mini rosemary wreaths are a creative and pretty way to dress up your spring or Easter table.
+See how simple these decorations are to make along with more spring wreath ideas.

-Easter is around the corner, so I thought I’d make some decorations for our table.
-Of course, these wreaths are perfect for any Spring get-together or party.
+Easter is around the corner, so I thought I’d make some pretty decorations for our table.
+Of course, these wreaths are perfect for any spring get-together or party.

 As an afterthought, adding names to the eggs as place card holders would’ve be fun too.
 I think I may do that for Easter Sunday.
 Better brush up on my calligraphy skills!